• Skip to main content

 Fabulous.
 Now, top each of the peppers with a mound of cheese and stick the pan under the broiler for 3-4 minutes until the cheese is bubbly and brown.

 And that, my friends, is all there is to it!
 You can serve these however you like.
-In these pictures I serve with green rice, guacamole, and salsa, but you could serve them however you like!
+In these pictures I serve with green rice, Thai Style Guacamole, and salsa, but you could serve them however you like!
 Being very thrilled that you are eating them is the most important thing - side dishes won't change that much!

 THAT looks YUMMMMMMMY